Greenpeace Australia Pacific: Stop Adani

 As part of their objective to create a coal-free future and protect the Great Barrier Reef, GPAP joined the Stop Adani movement.
-The campaign aims to halt Adani Group's proposed Carmichael coal mine project in the Galilee Basin, Queensland.
+The campaign aims to halt Adani Group's proposed Carmichael coal mine project in the Galilee Basin in Queensland.
 The project includes plans to build 200 km of rail line and a new port terminal at Abbot Point.
 The campaign has focused on preventing the Adani Group from accessing the funding or resources it needs to open the Carmichael mine, building public momentum and applying pressure on politicians to oppose the project.

 In December 2016 GPAP published the report 'Off Track: Why NAIF (Northern Australia Infrastructure Facility) can't approve the Carmichael Rail Project' which expressed concerns over NAIF independence and ability to approve a rail line loan while complying with organisational loan eligibility criteria.
 In late 2017, the Queensland government announced that it would veto any federal NAIF funding for a Galilee Basin rail line, effectively ending the prospect of NAIF subsidising Adani's rail proposal.
 In February 2018 rail company Aurizon withdrew its NAIF loan application.
 In July 2019, over 500 protesters gathered at the Brisbane Square with the aim to 'stop the city' demanding the state government to revoke the approval of the mine.
 The environmental approval for the mine came in June 2019.